 Here are the three most common models (and when to use each):

-- Join the customer’s Microsoft 365: The customer hosts the Team and invites your support agents as guests.
+- Join the customer’s Microsoft 365: The customer hosts the Teams and invites your support agents as guests.
 Use this only for one-off enterprise/VIP exceptions where the customer requires you to work inside their tenant.
 It doesn’t scale well; your usual bots/tools may be limited; and the conversation history stays with the customer.

 Rule of thumb: If you support multiple customers or need reliable automation, ticketing, and reporting, default to “your Microsoft 365.”
 Use the other two models only when a specific customer requirement forces it.